 As the nation’s largest youth development organization, 4-H grows confident young people who are empowered for life today and prepared for careers tomorrow.
 4-H programs empower nearly six million young people across the U.S. through experiences that develop critical life skills.
 In the U.S., 4-H serves every county and parish through a network of 110 universities and more than 3,000 local offices.

-Using 4-H’s research-backed programming, UnitedHealthcare Community & State partners with 4-H to help youth learn about living a healthy lifestyle and empower them to purchase more nutritious, affordable foods through fun, hands-on activities and projects.
+Using 4-H’s research-backed programming, UnitedHealthcare Community & State partners with 4-H to help youth learn about living a healthy lifestyle and puts them in the drivers seat to make healthy, affordable food choices and prepare for their future careers through fun, hands-on activities and projects.

 The 4-H Healthy Futures program integrates workforce preparation programming with nutrition, mental wellness and physical activity education that is essential to fostering upward mobility in communities.
 The holistic approach of the program ensures that participants are equipped with the knowledge and skills to make healthy decisions and empower children and teens towards healthier, successful futures.
 UnitedHealthcare Community & State supports the inaugural year of the 4-H Healthy Futures program across five states (AZ, LA, MS, NE and TN).

 Since 2011, UnitedHealthcare Community & State has invested more than 6 million dollars in support of 4-H Healthy Living Programs.
 Through this partnership, more than 415,000 youth and families have been educated on topics such as nutrition and food budgeting that provide youth with the confidence and skills to lead healthy lifestyles.
 Not only does this improve overall well-being, it enables youth to tackle life’s challenges and become leaders in their lives, careers, and communities as they grow into responsible adults.